Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Replica method.

-A few comments are in order here.
-First of all, the result (\ref{DeltaSrep}) takes into account only the contribution of zero and quasi-zero modes to the entanglement entropy.
-As argued in the introduction, the higher energy modes are expected to give a CFT like contribution (\ref{Sd}).
-Second, the result (\ref{DeltaSrep}) agrees with the expression (\ref{RenyiOrd}) obtained in the toy rotor model of section \ref{sec:rotor}.
-Third, our calculation above is strictly justified only for temperature much greater than the tower of states energy spacing, $T \gg \Delta_{\mathrm{tower}} \sim \frac{1}{\rho_s L^d}$.
+Before we conclude this section, we note that our path-integral calculation above is strictly justified only for temperature much greater than the tower of states energy spacing, $T \gg \Delta_{\mathrm{tower}} \sim \frac{1}{\rho_s L^d}$.
 This can be seen from studying the physical free energy $F(T) = -\frac{1}{\beta} \log Z_1$.
-Observe that Eq.~(\ref{Znres}) gives, \beq F(T) - F(0) = - T \left(\frac{N-1}{2} \log \frac{\rho_s L^d T}{2\pi} + \log|S^{N-1}|\right)\eeq This is in agreement with the free energy of the rotor Hamiltonian (\ref{Htower}) for $T \gg \Delta_{\mathrm{tower}}$, but not for $T \ll \Delta_{\mathrm{tower}}$, where the physical $F(T) - F(0)$ is exponentially suppressed.
-The technical reason for the disagreement between our path-integral treatment and the Hamiltonian calculation is that the former takes the compactness of the order parameter into account only in the treatment of zero modes, whereas the finite frequency modes are still described by a non-compact free boson theory.
-This approximation is reliable for $T \gg \Delta_{\mathrm{tower}}$ where the fluctuations of $\vec{n}$ corresponding to the finite frequency modes are small, but breaks down for $T$ below $\Delta_{\mathrm{tower}}$ where these fluctuations are large.
-However, we observe that while our free energy has an unphysical temperature dependence for $T \ll \Delta_{\mathrm{tower}}$, this temperature dependence disappears in the expression for the Renyi entropy (\ref{DeltaSrep}).
-Thus, one may hope that the result (\ref{DeltaSrep}) is correct not only for $\Delta_{\mathrm{tower}} \ll T \ll c/L$, but actually for all $T \ll c/L$.
-The calculations of section \ref{sec:rotor} in the toy rotor model support this hypothesis.
-In appendix \ref{neq2} we confirm this hypothesis by a replica method calculation for the special case $N = 2$, where the compactness of the order parameter manifold can be taken into account exactly for all temperatures.
+Observe that Eq.~(\ref{Znres}) gives, \beq (F(T) - F(0))|_{h=0} \approx (F(T) - F(0))|_{h=0} - (F(T) - F(0))|_{h} = - T \left(\frac{N-1}{2} \log \frac{\rho_s L^d T}{2\pi} + \log|S^{N-1}|\right) \eeq where the first approximate equality holds as we are only considering temperatures $T \ll m$.
+Eq.~(\ref{eq:F}) is in agreement with the free energy of the physical Hamiltonian (\ref{eq:H}) for $T \gg 1/(\rho_s L^d)$, but not for $T \ll 1/(\rho_s L^d)$, where the physical $F(T) - F(0)$ is exponentially suppressed (note that in the temperature range $T \ll 1/L$ considered here, only the tower of states sector, Eq.~(\ref{eq:Htowern0}), contributes to the free energy).
+The technical reason for the disagreement between the present path-integral treatment and the Hamiltonian calculation is that the former takes the compactness of the order parameter into account only in the treatment of zero modes, whereas the finite frequency modes are still described by a non-compact free boson theory.
+This approximation is reliable for $T \gg 1/(\rho_s L^d)$ where the fluctuations of $\vec{n}$ corresponding to the finite frequency modes are small, but breaks down for $T$ below $1/(\rho_s L^d)$ where these fluctuations are large.
+However, we observe that while our free energy has an unphysical temperature dependence for $T \ll 1/(\rho_s L^d)$, this temperature dependence disappears in the expression for the Renyi entropy (\ref{DeltaSfin}).
+Thus, one may guess that the result (\ref{DeltaSfin}) is correct not only for $1/(\rho_s L^d) \ll T \ll c/L$, but actually for all $T \ll c/L$.
+This is confirmed by the zero temperature wave-function calculation of section \ref{sec:wf}.
+Furthermore, in appendix \ref{neq2} we furthter confirm this by a replica method calculation for the special case $N = 2$, where the compactness of the order parameter manifold can be taken into account exactly for all temperatures.